profullstack/music/README.md

 ## About ProFullStack Music

-This tool is part of the [ProFullStack Music](https://music.profullstack.com) ecosystem - a music distribution and band promotion platform.
+This tool is part of the [Profullstack Music](https://music.profullstack.com) ecosystem - a music distribution and band promotion platform.
 We specialize in:

 - **Music Distribution**: Getting your music on all major streaming platforms
 - **Band Promotion**: Marketing and promotional services for independent artists